-Yes, it’s my fault that we don’t have extended day care until 9pm at night, and yes I understand that camp should start at 5am and provide a full breakfast at no extra cost.
+Yes, it’s my fault that our day camp doesn’t have extended day care until 9pm at night, and yes, I understand that camp should start at 5am and provide a full breakfast at no additional cost.
 I am sorry.

 I am a Camp Counselor.
 I am perfectly capable of escorting three screaming campers to the bathroom, leading a game of dodgeball, making sure Johnny doesn’t eat a roly poly, comforting homesick Hannah, making sure Tommy isn’t picking on Scotty, giving special attention to Susie (who has ADHD but is on “break” from her meds while at camp), attending to Billy’s bee stings and starting a lanyard for Becky – ALL AT THE SAME TIME.

 Yes, I understand that your 5 year old son is mature for his age, so of course we can place him and his best friend in the same group as his 12 year old brother and his 14 year old sister, and yes, I understand that your son’s camp counselor last year was the best ever, and that the look on your face and the roll of your eyes means that you’re not thrilled little Johnny has me as his counselor this year.
 Thank you for believing in me, and for telling little Johnny, right in front of me, that he can text you if he’s not having fun and you’ll come pick him up.